 But while the Woodstock Breweries beers have won awards, they weren’t our favorite beers of this trip.
 In a nearby convenience store in Woodstock, a friendly sales assistant spoke to us extensively about quality New England beers and recommended Covered Bridge Pale Ale by a New Hampshire Brewery called Squam Brewing.
 What also sold us on purchasing this beer was that the artwork on the cover was designed by the mother of the two brothers who run this brewery- and it’s a painting of a covered wooden bridge, which is quintessential New Hampshire and Vermont.
 We drank this beer in our hotel room and found it smoother and more balanced than most pale ales.

 We learned about a rare beer that has recently been named the world’s best beer with a 100% rating on Beer Advocate.
 The Alchemist brewery is located in the town of Waterbury, Vermont, which is also home to the Ben & Jerry’s factory (which you can tour for just $4)).
 For several years the Alchemist has focused solely on producing one excellent beer, their signature American Double IPA, Heady Topper, featuring a blend of six hop varieties.
 If you’re in this area and are lucky to find this beer on a store shelve (we did not), don’t pass up the opportunity to buy it.
 We saw an empty shelve in one shop with a sign limiting the purchase of Heady Topper to one 4 pack per person.
 It’s usually sold out by the weekend so your best bet is to find it in an area specialty pub (we didn’t look hard enough).
-The brewery only sells Heady Topper to breweries and shops within a 30 mile (50 km) radius of Waterbury- so you might find this beer in certain pubs from Montpelier, Vermont’s capital to Burlington, the state’s largest town.
+The brewery only sells Heady Topper to breweries and shops within a 30 mile (50 km) radius of Waterbury.
+So you are more likely find this beer in certain pubs from Montpelier to Burlington.

 In Winooski, Vermont, just outside Burlington, we visited Four Quarters Brewing, where we drank the best beer of our road trip through New Hampshire and Vermont.
 Founder and brewmaster, Brian Eckert, recently opened Four Quarters in March, 2014 after home brewing for 14 years.
 It’s a small operation but because Brian is excellently skilled in his craft and produces small batches, his beers are very high quality.
 We sampled two wonderful Belgian Trappist influenced beers called Opus Dei (“the work of God”) and Opus Ferum (“the work of the wild”) which are Belgium style tripels and lambics respectively.
 We also tasted an excellent oatmeal brown ale called The Great Bear, named after his son, and Red Eye, a coffee red ale (which is one of the best red ales we’ve ever drank).